grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 reading some nonfiction important tech-ish books this week

+my goal for today is to do some running after lunch bc its been awhile 🥹

+im working on nomial behind the scenes, like im not really revealing what im working on until its safe to share, i have some good ideas

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem